Our work in Wales

 Wales Love Your Liver Roadshow and community events

 Each year, we deliver a public awareness roadshow, touring Wales in our mobile unit.

 We take our Mobile Scanning Unit to locations across Wales, offering members of the public a liver health screener, health publications and information.

-Love Your Liver events screen and scan around 100 people a day, and typically 17%-20% of people have indications of liver damage, and were unaware.
-The campaign reaches thousands through the media, and also raises the profile of our patient support services.
-All Love Your Liver events are supported by liver consultants and nurses from local hospitals.
+Love Your Liver events screen and scan around 100 people a day, and typically 17%-20% of people have indications of liver damage, and were unaware of this before they came to the roadshow.